Detective Pikachu review: The best video game movie ever

-Pokemon: Detective Pikachu is an utterly bonkers roller-coaster ride where a chatty CGI electric mouse teams up with real people to solve a mystery.
+Pokemon: Detective Pikachu is an utterly bonkers roller-coaster ride in which a chatty CGI electric mouse teams up with real people to solve a mystery.
 And it's easily the greatest video game movie ever made.

-It's the 22nd Pokemon movie, but this is based on a spinoff from the monster-catching game franchise.
-It's also the first of the films to jump into live action and it clearly wants to be the very best like no one ever was.
+It's the 22nd Pokemon movie, but this one is based on a spinoff from the monster-catching game franchise.
+It's also the first of the films to jump into live action, and it clearly wants to be the very best like no one ever was.

 And it is, thanks to a clever balance of silly Ryan Reynolds comedy and a heart-warming human/Pokemon friendship.

-Detective Pikachu, which opens worldwide May 10, seamlessly melds our mundane world with the heightened universe seen in the long-running video game/anime series.
+Detective Pikachu, now in theaters worldwide, seamlessly melds our mundane world with the heightened universe seen in the long-running video game/anime series.
 The story introduces us to Tim Goodman (Justice Smith), an ex-Pokemon trainer reluctantly partnered with the titular yellow rodent to track down Tim's missing father.

 The twist is that this amnesiac Pikachu can talk, with the voice of Ryan Reynolds -- but Tim is the only one who understands him.